kbroman/AdvData/README.md

-This repository contains the materials for the course [Advanced data analysis](https://kbroman.org/AdvData), a graduate course at
+This repository contains the materials for the course [Advanced data analysis](https://kbroman.org/AdvData), a graduate course I taught at [UW-Madison](https://wisc.edu) in Spring, 2020.
-[UW-Madison](https://wisc.edu).
 The files for the website are in the [`docs/`](docs/) subdirectory.

 ---